Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes: Blending Generation Experiments

-For our experiments, we use the GPT2-large model fine-tuned on ROCStories~\cite{mostafazadeh_corpus_2016} as our base language model.
+For evaluating BGM, we use the GPT2-large model fine-tuned on ROCStories~\cite{mostafazadeh_corpus_2016} as our base language model.
 Fine-tuning GPT2 on ROCStories results in a model that generates short stories about common everyday situations.
-We pair the language model with a pre-trained GeDi (which in turn is based on GPT-2-medium) trained on AG-news\footnote{\url{http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html}} as the guiding model.
-Across all setups, at generation time, we use greedy decoding with repetition penalty described in \citet{keskar_ctrl_2019}, and only use the first sentence generated as the output, discarding every token after it if any.
+We pair the language model with a pre-trained GeDi (which in turn is based on GPT2-medium) trained on AG-news\footnote{\url{http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html}} as the guiding model.
+Across all setups, at generation time, we use greedy decoding with repetition penalty described in \citet{keskar_ctrl_2019}, and only use the first sentence generated as the output, discarding any token after it.

 Since there is no ground truth for any generated sequence, metrics such as BLEU and other n-gram-based metrics are not applicable.
 This poses a unique challenge in evaluating our system, limiting us to unsupervised metrics.
 In this section, we report evaluation of our blending generative model from two aspects: \begin{itemize} \item Fluency: measuring how our generated sequence forms natural language; and \item Control fidelity: measuring how our generated sequence respects the requested control codes and strength. \end{itemize}